ZiqiGan/SPH/README.md

 ## Features
 This project implements:
-- Basic SPH Solver
+### Basic SPH Solver
-- Acceleration Structure
+### Acceleration Structure
+For faster neighborhood search I implemented a uniform grid.
+- The simulation space is divided into small cubic cells.
+- Each particle is associated with one of the cells.
+- The cell length equals to the support radius of the kernel.
+- For each particle, loop through $3^3 = 27$ cells to find all its neighbors.
-- Divergence Free Solver
+### Divergence Free Solver
-- High Viscosity Fluid
+### High Viscosity Fluid
+The DFSPH paper also introduces an implicit viscosity solver,
-- Air-Fluid Interaction
+### Air-Fluid Interaction

 ## External Libraries
 1. OpenGL Bindings: [GLEW](http://glew.sourceforge.net/), [GLFW](https://www.glfw.org/) .